This is the seventh and final instalment of the series Symbolism & Spirituality. Here is a recap of the broad strokes:

 …On a visit to the Livingstone Museum in Zambia last year, I saw a range of artefacts confiscated by Zambia’s Witchfinder-General and used in traditional (pre-Christian) African religion.
 This exhibition, which was assembled by Africans, claimed that such religious practices were essentially motivated by: (1) a desire for knowledge; (2) a desire to control and manipulate and (3) a fear of death.
 Such themes are common to manifestations of witchcraft, in different societies throughout time.
 Acquiring body parts makes sense within this worldview, because they are a means of controlling and manipulating the spiritual and the physical world, perhaps through some form of sympathetic magic.
 By contrast, within a materialist worldview, ritual killing is nonsensical.
 Materialists do not believe the spirit world exists, and so they do not share the worldview that would enable them to make sense of the behaviour (bolded text mine).” -Burnside

 From the above, we can say that witchcraft in the wide world is not at all what we find in Harry Potter.
-However, the principles of witchcraft don’t begin with obvious enslavement.
-The tantalising offers of the occult quickly draw a person to the real thing.
-My friend from Nigeria explained what happens after a person is first inducted as a witch in her culture.
+However, interest in the occult quickly leads to the real thing.
+My friend from Nigeria explained what happens after a person is inducted as a witch in her culture.
 It is too sad to relate in detail, but it involved the permanent sabotage of one’s life and the loss of loved ones.
 Real witchcraft is a slavery involving deception, false security, control, fear and death.

 Linking back to worldview, I believe it is safe to say that individuals in the materialist world are more than ever interested in the spiritual one, but naive to its realities.
 While, those of a spiritist culture know quite well what witchcraft is and what it is used for.